robusinessintelligence/test_spark/README.md

 - About the approach, i had little time, i have to handle with my tasks in my current job.
-In a perfect world, i would make this pipeline with Medallion Architecture, or other taking care about the costs with one layer for landing and bronze, silver and gold layers of raw and curated or data mesh, depends which costs we have to take care when we talk about storage billions of data and business rules complexity.
+In a perfect world, i would make this pipeline with Medallion Architecture, or other taking care about the costs with one layer for landing, bronze, silver and gold layers or raw_data and curated_data or data mesh, depends which costs we have to take care when we talk about storage billions of data and business rules complexity.

 #### Batch vs streaming considerations